Bayou St. John

 The restaurants on the pricier side are worth visiting for this one-of-a-kind appetizer.
 And, to reiterate: Commander's Palace's turtle soup is legendary.
 Go for lunch, order a series of 25-cent martinis (you read that right), and slurp from your glass and a bowl.

 You'll distinguish Annunciation's Old World version of turtle soup for its redder tone.
-It's definitely worth downing a bowl or two.
+It's definitely worth downing a bowl or two -- as is the rest of the seasonal menu.

 Hansen's is the legend in these realms.
 Open since 1939, this location still uses the same ice-shaving machine its owner invented in 1934.
 Expect the lines to be long, even on those oppressively hot days.